venkys-io/Code-Blogs/ValidParentheses.md

 - Mathematical Expressions Evaluation:

 In applications involving mathematical expressions, parentheses are used to indicate the order of operations.
 Validating the correctness of parentheses ensures that the expression is evaluated correctly.

+## Test Cases

+- Input: "()[]{}"
+  Output: True

+  Explanation:
+  The input string contains valid pairs of parentheses, square brackets, and curly braces.
+  Therefore, the output should be True.

+- Input: "([)]"
+  Output: False

+  Explanation:
+  The input string contains an invalid pair of parentheses and square brackets.
+  Therefore, the output should be False.

+- Input: "{[]}"
+  Output: True

+  Explanation:
+  The input string contains valid pairs of parentheses, square brackets, and curly braces.
+  Therefore, the output should be True.